Tributes continue from Tory grandees following death of Nigel Lawson

 Mrs May said: “Sad to hear of the death of Nigel Lawson.
 I will remember him as a statesman whose reforming zeal inspired generations of Conservatives and as a patriot who believed passionately in his country.
 My thoughts and prayers are with his family.”

+Mr Cameron said he did not agree with cutting interest rates in 1988, which he said was “damaging”, but added: “You get more tax revenue by being tax competitive, and I think that was the great lesson that Nigel Lawson taught us.

+“But, like all politicians, they make mistakes and there are parts of the legacy that are less good than others.
+But I think that tax reform, tax simplification, privatisation, deregulation that he put in place in the eighties gave us a great decade of growth.”

-George Osborne, who also served as a Conservative chancellor, described Lord Lawson as “The Tory radical”.
+George Osborne, who served as chancellor during Mr Cameron’s premiership, described Lord Lawson as “the Tory radical”.

 Mr Osborne tweeted: “Nigel Lawson once called me to ask if he could use No11 for his 80th birthday party.
 I said ‘of course, but No10 could fit more guests’.